Community Service and Tutoring

 Work-Study students are paired one-on-one with young children to develop literacy, language, and social skills.

-Contact Work-Study for more detailed information regarding these tutoring programs or other community service opportunities.
+Contact Student Employment for more detailed information regarding these tutoring programs or other community service opportunities.